Lesson 1 of Personal Development: Life is a complex mixture of emotions.

 Take time to yourself to get to know yourself again, whether that's going for a walk, meditation, yoga, travelling or having a coaching session.

-I came home and decided it was time to see a life coach.
+I came home and decided it was time to see a career and life coach.
 A friend advised me that she had seen one a few years before our discussion and helped give her some clarity on her skills which gave her the confidence to become a freelance designer.
 So I started my quest to find a coach which I felt was a good fit for me.
 I did my research and spoke to a few coaches, but I didn't feel like I connected with any of them.
 I wanted a happy medium between professional and personable.
 Then it clicked... and so I started my studies in life coaching.

 After working as a coach for a while, I decided that this wasn't enough.
 I wanted to make sure that I was giving my very best to my clients and so decided to go back to University whilst still running my coaching practice.
 This course covered leadership and development, coaching, recruitment, wellbeing and workplace culture.
 It gave me the in-depth knowledge to really make a difference.
 I am now also able to give high quality personality questionnaires to facilitate any coaching that I do.

 Lesson 5 of Personal Development: Life is about learning.
 Happiness is knowing yourself.

 Sometimes making a lot of mistakes is needed to help you get on the right path.

 Once my masters was over, I started up a wellbeing practice with a friend, where we had 10 employees going into organisations with the mission of breathing the life back into the 9-5.
 However, after running it for a short while... it grew into a company that I wasn’t really ready for.
 I was stuck in London without any freedom to roam... working 60 hour weeks.
 I had created my own trap!
 This is something I teach people, learn about the type of lifestyle you want before thinking about the business side, otherwise you can create a business that doesn’t fulfil you and your life goals.